-Let’s say you start a business on substituting conventional mobile devices with foldable interactive screens.
+Let’s say you start a business by substituting conventional mobile devices with foldable interactive screens.
 A tech giant such as Apple gets interested in your groundwork.
-The company board holds a meeting, and discuss your foldable displays.
+The company board holds a meeting and discusses your foldable displays.
 “This technology looks promising, we could use it in our new iPhone,” they decide.

 In this case, the said tech giant is likely to buy everything you worked on: the idea, the prototypes, your in-house iOS developer team, etc.

 In the battle of freelance vs. in-house development, this is the argument in favor of hiring an in-house developer.

 One thing is when you need a software specialist to do maintenance and routine, or to cover one-time tasks.
 Another is when your company lives on developing serious software: corporate security solutions, antivirus programs, accounting solutions for businesses, and so on.